 IA challenges the Global North to South capacity building assumption by working with partners to highlight the areas each organisation feels they have expertise to share with one another.
 IA emphasises to their partners that challenges are an opportunity to learn, encouraging transparency and trust.
 IA also works to close the 'feedback loop' with partners, following up on any feedback on the partnership.

-The Leprosy Mission of England and Wales (opens in new tab)
+The Leprosy Mission of England and Wales (TLMEW)